Developer Guide

 Sequence of action

-command works, here is a list of steps illustrating what occurs when LogicManager#execute()
+To aid you in understanding how exactly the addrec command works, here is a list of steps illustrating what occurs when LogicManager#execute() is invoked:

-We will be using the user input addrec n/Broth c/Groceries p/3 sd/06/04/23 t/week
+We will be using the user input addrec n/Broth c/Groceries p/3 sd/06/04/23 t/week as an example.

 -